eduardoagarcia/shef/README.md

 Consider Shef as another tool in your automation toolkit.
 Absolutely use bash scripts when they're the right fit, and reach for Shef when its features align with your specific needs.

-> [!TIP]
-> Entire bash scripts can be embedded within an operation for even more functionality.

 ## Ugh.
 YAML?
 Really?

 Sigh.
 Yep.
 Another config format.
-We considered several options, and YAML emerged as the most practical choice for this particular use case.
+I considered several options, and YAML emerged as the most practical choice for this particular use case.
 JSON lacks comments and multiline string support, which are essential when defining shell commands and documenting workflows.
 XML would have been unnecessarily verbose.
 TOML, while nice, doesn't handle nested structures as elegantly for complex workflows.